mido/mido/README.rst

   used interchangeably.
 New port types can be written by subclassing and overriding a few methods.

-* includes a reusable MIDI parser.
+* includes a reusable MIDI stream parser.

 * full support for MIDI files (read, write, create and play) with complete access to every message in the file, including all common